drpicox/david-rodenas.com/_notes/robot-cleaning-ai.md

 is to implement the original robot algorithm as described by the manufacturer.

-Many tests and many executions are perfomed.
+Many tests and many executions are performed.
 Performance results for 50, 100 and 500 are presented in the following graphic.
 Vertical is the performance, horizontal is the number of steps.